-Kubecost leverages Thanos to enable durable storage for three different purposes:
+Kubecost leverages Thanos and durable storage for three different purposes:

 To enable Thanos, follow these steps: